Best Adventures of Fun, Sunsets & Shopping in Sarasota!

 Take time away from the beach and enjoy browsing the shops in Siesta Key Village and Ocean Blvd.

-- Beach Bazarr.
+- Beach Bazaar.
 5211 Ocean Blvd, Siesta Key.
 A wide variety of swimwear, gifts, and souvenirs to top off your Florida experiences!

 - Island Trader Boutique.
 5212 Ocean Blvd, Siesta Key.
 Here, you will find fashionable women’s clothing, beach bags, and jewelry.
 Additionally, handcrafted and specialty gifts are available.